Perseverance stories: the rewards of not giving up

 Depending on the industry that you work in, it involves finding creative solutions to problems as well as not allowing a no to prevent you from pursuing your goal.

 Businesses can face very differing challenges.
 Whether you’re dealing with new client prospects, pitching work as a freelancer or seeking investment for your start-up, in most instances what’s required is tenacity, discipline and resilience.
-Below we’ve two stories from businesses where persevering has paid off.
+Below we share two stories from businesses where persevering has paid off.

 “Big clients don’t come easy – but that’s the challenge”: The sole trader story

-After absorbing everything she knew from working at large agencies, copywriter Katy Young took the decision to work for herself three years ago.
-“I always had the desire to work independently and never felt fully satisfied doing things to the beat of someone else’s drum.
+After absorbing everything she knew from working at large agencies, copywriter Katy Young (external link) decided to work for herself three years ago: “I always had the desire to work independently and never felt fully satisfied doing things to the beat of someone else’s drum.

 “It was a somewhat unconventional route given I didn’t have many clients – in fact, I didn’t have any.
 But I was determined to make it work and tirelessly pursued every connection which I sourced myself.”

-As a freelance copywriter, how do you fare against to competition in the wider creative world?
-Many sole traders, including Katy, would agree that commitment and resilience help you take the next step to realising your goal.
+As a freelance copywriter, how do you fare against the competition in the wider creative world?
+Many sole traders, including Katy, would agree that commitment and resilience help you take the next step to realise your goal.

 “Over the past three years, I have written for some premium brands and worked with some fascinating clients.
 I pushed myself hard at the beginning but only because I knew what I wanted to achieve.
 Nothing worth having ever comes easy in life.”